msamdk/SimpleStereoCam/README.md

 Print this on a A4 paper and double check the measurement of the square before proceeding to calibration!

 <img src="images/Checkerboard-A4-25mm-10x7 (1).jpg" alt="Alt text" width="500">

+## Getting the first video feed from the camera setup
+Here it is important to position your cameras in nearly same horizontal and vertical alignment to prevent any form of calibration errors.
+(Note - There are always inaccuracies when using standard consumer webcameras. but if you use industrial grade cameras with hardware synchronization, you can get a very accurate result)

+## Baseline distance between the camera's optical centers

+When choosing the baseline distance between two cameras, it's essential to consider the application environment—whether you're targeting long-range or short-range depth measurements.
+The baseline must be optimized for your specific use case.

+In stereo vision systems, the baseline (the fixed distance between the two cameras) is key to determining depth accuracy.
+Objects appear in slightly different positions in the two camera images, a difference called **disparity**.
+This disparity is used to calculate an object's depth, as described by the equation:

+Z = (f * B) / d

+where:
+- **Z** is the depth,
+- **f** is the focal length,
+- **B** is the baseline distance,
+- **d** is the disparity.

+A larger baseline increases disparity for distant objects, improving measurement accuracy, while a smaller baseline is often better for close-range applications.